-High school state course code: 150321 or 150322, Course Format: 1 semester, Credit: 1.0

-Common Course Code: CBIO 1013, College credit: 3 lecture hours
+High school state course code: 150321 or 150322, Course Format: 1 semester, Credit: 1.0 Common Course Code: CBIO 1013, College credit: 3 lecture hours

 This is a college-level course that counts for both high school and college credit simultaneously.
 In this course, emphasis is placed on the molecular basis of life, cell structure, metabolism, reproduction, genetics, and gene expression.
-All students enrolled in Biology I DE will take the LEAP 2025 exam at the completion of the course.
-The LEAP 2025 exam score will factor into the student's course grade.
+Students enrolled in Biology I DE to meet the high school biology course requirement, will take the LEAP 2025 exam at the completion of the course, and will factor into the student's final high school course grade.